-Our dear friend, Jay Xu, Director of the Asian Art Museum in San Francisco, his wife Jennifer, and their lovely daughter Toni have traveled with Bev, Zen and I to various parts of Asia, including Siem Reap and the temples of Angkor Wat.
-We believe this overview, as well as this Hindu deity guide, provide great insight into the magical site that is Angkor Wat.
+Our dear friend, Jay Xu, Director of the Asian Art Museum in San Francisco, his wife Jennifer, and their lovely daughter Toni have traveled with Bev, Zen, and I to various parts of Asia, including Siem Reap and the temples of Angkor Wat.
+We believe this overview, as well as our Hindu deity guide, provide great insight into the magical site that is Angkor Wat.

 We believe the best tactic when visiting Angkor Wat is to split your day into a.m. and p.m. sessions.
 The temples are most impressive at sunrise and sunset as the weather is the coolest, offering the best photo opportunities and the fewest visitors.
 Sunrise is magical, watching the towers appear gradually out of the darkness as the sun bathes Angkor in its morning glow.